Rowexe/Black-Jack/README.md

 Download the latest .zip file, read the "readme's" first

 # Instructions
-Please leave the 'cards' folder as it is as this is where all the cards are ; NOTE: These cards are from a website that means I did NOT create them (more on that on the 'readme')
+Please leave the 'cards' folder as it is as this is where all the cards are ; NOTE: These cards are from a website that means I did NOT create them (more on that on the 'readme' and in the 'credits' below)

 # ScreenShots
 ![image](https://user-images.githubusercontent.com/89658050/156209604-2a80e269-d856-41c7-a7de-2f7a68540f71.png)